Mexican Train Travel with Kids: Tequila Express and Chepe Pacifico

 Day 3: Copper Canyon Day

-Stay in Posada Barrancas at the Hotel Mirador or Hotel Divisadero, both of which sit on the canyon rim.
-Walk along the rim, take the cable car or zipline (the longest in the world at 2.5 km!), and let kids see one of the largest canyon systems on earth.
-Yes, the Copper Canyon is bigger and deeper than the Grand Canyon.
+Stay in Posada Barrancas at the Hotel Mirador or Hotel Divisadero.
+Both sit on the canyon rim.
+Walk along the rim, take the cable car, do the zipline at the Divisadero adventure park (about 2.5 km on a single span, one of the longest in the world).
+Yes, the Copper Canyon system is bigger and deeper than the Grand Canyon.

 Day 4: To Creel